 No list of classic NFL quarterbacks could be complete with Joe “The Comeback Kid” Montana.
-He played college football in Notre Dame, where he won a national championship.
-In the NFL, he played 16 seasons with the San Francisco 49ers, and was the face of their franchise before he retired and Steve Young came along.
-He is the winner of four Super Bowls, and was the first to get the Super Bowl MVP award three times.
+He played college football at Notre Dame, where he won a national championship.
+He played 16 seasons in the NFL with the San Francisco 49ers, and was the face of their franchise before he retired and Steve Young came along.
+Montana is also the winner of four Super Bowls, and was the first to get the Super Bowl MVP award three times.

 Joe Montana – Now

 These days, there aren’t many physically strenuous activities out there that doesn’t cause Montana pain to take part in.
-Not a foreign concept to many people at the age of 60, Montana has additionally played a long career of football that most definitely has taken a toll on his body.
+Not a foreign concept to many people at the age of 60, Montana had a long football career that most definitely has taken a toll on his body.
 In 2016, he detailed the specific pain that he has had to suffer from for over 20 years since he retired in 1994.
 He has stated that he “can’t really run or do much.”

 Drew Bledsoe – Then

-Before Tom Brady graced his way into the NFL’s loving arms, this sharp shooting quarterback was the face of the Patriots.
+Before Tom Brady graced his way into the NFL’s loving arms, Drew Bledsoe was the sharp shooting quarterback and face of the Patriots.
 The 1993 draft first pick had the honor of being the youngest quarterback to ever have been selected to an all star game at the time.
 He joined New England during a decline in the teams history, and was an immediate aid for their squad.
 Before he joined, they hadn’t made the playoffs for eight straight seasons, and after he joined, they made the playoffs six times.